-Deadly Weapon Charge Defense Lawyer
+Las Vegas Deadly Weapon Assault Lawyer

 While assault is considered a serious offense in Nevada, assault with a deadly weapon can contain even more detrimental punishments and consequences on the individual.
 An assault with a deadly weapon conviction can result in a lengthy prison sentence and can have many additional punishments as well.
+Reach out to our experienced Las Vegas deadly weapon assault lawyers today, we will assess the situation.

 What constitutes assault with a deadly weapon?